maxxiimo/the-front-end-manifesto/chp3-foundation-styles.md

 Our Foundation
 --------------

-With a basic overview of Compass and CSS frameworks and grid systems behind us, it's time to build our foundation styles.
-As I mentioned previously, our [stylesheets][starter CSS] are written using Sass, but more important than the actual styles themselves – there are really not that many included – is the way that they are organized.

-We will cover organization in great detail in [Chapter 4 - Stylesheet Review][Chapter 4], because in my experience, as you move along in developing and the project grows in complexity, as different authors contribute, stylesheets can become behemoths, unmanageable, and downright confusing.
-To avoid this I highly recommend that you start a project with some kind of organizational structure in place from the get-go.
-The styles we will use in this chapter do exactly this.

 ### Compass Set Up

 1. If you have not done so already per [Chapter 1][], add `gem 'compass-rails'` to your gemfile (bundle install) and run: